Everything You Need To Know About Medicare Part D Drug Plans

 Intended Use

 Generic drugs use the same active ingredients as brand-name prescription drugs.
-Generic drug makers must prove to the FDA that their product works the same way as the brand-name prescription drug.
+Generic drug makers must demonstrate to the FDA that their product is bioequivalent to the brand-name prescription drug.
 In some cases, there may not be a generic drug the same as the brand-name drug you take, but there may be another generic drug that will work as well for you.
 Talk to your doctor or other prescriber about your generic drug coverage.
 To lower costs, many plans offering prescription drug coverage place drugs into five different “Tiers” on their formularies.
-Each plan can divide its tiers in different ways.
+Each plan can structure its tiers differently.
 Each tier costs a different amount.
 Generally, a drug in a lower tier will cost you less than a drug in a higher tier.
 Here's an example of a Medicare drug plan's tiers (your plan’s tiers may be different):

 Tier 1—lowest co-payment: most generic prescription drugs